The Top Restructuring and Distressed Debt Books in 2021

 An incredibly important element of restructuring and distressed debt is bond math.
 This is the singular best book on the subject that has good coverage of distressed debt.

-When in restructuring investment banking or distressed debt you're looking at capital structures all day.
-What sets MDs and partners apart from analysts and associates is that the former have the contextual understanding to figure out why term loans are trading at 84 while senior notes are trading at 73 and if that is an appropriate spread (see my other post on the characteristics of a distressed company).
+When in restructuring investment banking or working at a distressed fund, you're looking at capital structures all day.
+What sets MDs and partners apart from analysts and associates is that the former have the contextual understanding to figure out why term loans are trading at 84 while senior notes are trading at 73 and if that is an appropriate spread (see the other post on the characteristics of a distressed company).

-As previously mentioned, understanding capital structures is incredibly important.
+As previously mentioned, understanding capital structures and what makes them up is incredibly important.

 Kricheff was formerly a MD at Credit Suisse where he focused on high yield strategy.